OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 ## Outage Windows

-These changes require an outage window.
+The below steps will cause an outage in Octopus Deploy.
 With all the prep work, the outage window should be small.
-If possible, we do recommend making this change off-hours.
-That is a recommendation, not a requirement.
+If possible, we recommend making these change off-hours.
+In addition, you don't have to do them all in one outage window.
+You can move the database in one outage window, and the file system in the other outage window.

 During your outage window, perform the following steps (skip the sections that don't apply).